Mazhar Botanic Garden

 Habits: Palm

-Plant Uses: Ornamental
+Plant Uses: Edible Landscape Ornamental Traditional medicine

 Plant Populations density: Cultivated

-Vegetation types: Evergreen
+Vegetation types: Sub tropical

 The information in this website has been compiled from reliable sources, such as reference works on medicinal plants.
 It is not a substitute for medical advice or treatment and Mazhar Botanic Garden does not purport to provide any medical advice.
 Readers should always consult his/her physician before using or consuming a plant for medicinal purposes.